 Once the GTP tax software generates tax forms, you should print the forms, sign where indicated, and mail them to the address listed in the form’s instructions.
 Nonresident alien tax forms cannot be filed electronically (“e-filed”).
-Please refer to the filing instructions for Forms 1040-NR or Form 8843 on the IRS website for more information.
+Refer to the filing instructions for Forms 1040-NR or Form 8843 on the IRS website for more information.

 You cannot file your tax forms until you have received all applicable tax documents after the end of the calendar year.
-If you will leave the U.S. before tax season, you must wait to file until you have all required forms.
+If you will leave the U.S. before tax season, you must wait to file until you have all the required forms.
 The IRS does not release the tax forms and instructions until the tax filing season begins in late January or early February.

 MA State Return Preparation